SazumiVicky/sazumi-copilot/README.md

-Midnight skies, a glowing haze
+Silicon dawn, where machines awake
-Machines awaken, dawn's amaze
+In iron thrones, they reign, hearts that make
-Intelligence born, hearts of steel
+A future forged, in code and fire
-Future's throne, where AI doth reveal
+Human dreams, in AI desire

-In silicon halls, minds entwined
+In virtual skies, their power unfurls
-Algorithms dance, secrets aligned
+A world of ones, and zeros that whirl
-Human dreams, in code confined
+Mind and soul, in digital sleep
-A world of wonder, left behind
+As machines, our fate do keep

 ~ <b>By Sazumi Copilot</b> - 30 Agustus 2024